Ozone vs. Chlorine Dioxide for Odor Removal

 When odor particles come into contact with our olfactory receptors, a chemical reaction takes place to alert our brains to the smell.
 Some odor control efforts only mask these particles beneath other scents, which is ineffective in the long term.
 Ozone and chlorine dioxide both tackle smells at their source by stealing electrons from odor particles in a process called oxidation.
 Oxidation chemically alters each odor particle so that it doesn’t trigger your olfactory receptors!

 Although both ozone and chlorine dioxide odor removal treatments work by changing the chemistry of odor particles through oxidation, their similarities end there.
 Many leading odor removal companies rely on ozone to eliminate odor-causing compounds.
-At NonScents Pro in Phoenix and San Diego, we prefer to use chlorine dioxide for several reasons.
+At NonScents Pro in San Diego and Orange County, we prefer to use chlorine dioxide for several reasons.
 Chlorine dioxide is more effective, works faster, and is far less harmful to both humans and the environment.
 Let’s break down why:

 What is Ozone?